arash16/nuxt-ssr-cache/README.md

             // if you're serving multiple host names (with differing
             // results) from the same server, set this option to true.
             // (cache keys will be prefixed by your host name)
+            // if your server is behind a reverse-proxy, please use
+            // express or something else that uses 'X-Forwarded-Host'
+            // header field to provide req.hostname (actual host name)
             useHostPrefix: false,

             store: {
               // multi cache stores pages in all caches
               // later tries to read them in sequential order